salesforce/rules_spring/README.md

 This rule was developed and is supported by Salesforce.
 If you have any issues with this repository, please create a [GitHub Issue](https://github.com/salesforce/rules_spring/issues).
 We will try to quickly address problems and answer questions.
-Note that we do not yet support running these [rules on Windows](https://github.com/salesforce/rules_spring/issues/25).
+Note that we do not yet officially support running these [rules on Windows](https://github.com/salesforce/rules_spring/issues/25) but some users have gotten it to work.

 Ongoing development is planned and tracked using this GitHub repository's [Project Manager](https://github.com/salesforce/rules_spring/projects).
 To see what bug fixes and new features are planned, consult the roadmaps located there.